We know that we need a will if we die, but what do we need if we become incapacitated?

-You should consider your attorney, who is very often our spouse (you can have more than one and they can act jointly ( together) or jointly and severally (they can act together or independently)) and the duties under which they can act.
+You should consider your attorney, who is very often our spouse (you can have more than one, and they can collaborate ( together) or jointly and severally (they can act together or independently)) and the duties under which they can perform.
 You should list these under your EPA.
-They do not have to have complete control and are “watched” under the HK legal system to protect your estate also.
+They do not have to have complete control and are “watched” by the HK legal system to protect your estate also.

-We all need a Will to distribute our personal assets but if your loved ones rely on your income, and this is in jeopardy if you become mentally incapacitated, you should consider this valuable document to alleviate financial stress on your loved ones.
+We all need a Will to distribute our personal assets.
+Still, if your loved ones rely on your income, which is in jeopardy if you become mentally incapacitated, you should consider this valuable document to alleviate financial stress on your loved ones.

 Key Advantages of an EPA

-a) it allows an individual to choose the person/s who will look after their financial affairs if he/she becomes incapable of doing so
+- a) it allows an individual to choose the person/s who will look after their financial affairs if they become incapable of doing so